fouwels/bart/README.md

-Modified by KF
+Heavily modified and dockerized by KF

 An additional script has been added, executable via `restore_container.sh`.

-This will take files restored by BART into `/tmp`, and restore them to the alfresco and postgres database containers.
+This will take files restored by BART into, and restore them to the alfresco and postgres database containers.
 This should be run after performing a BART restore

 BART commands can be called once the container is running via `docker exec -it bart bart.sh <command>`.
-For example, `docker exec -it bart bart.sh backup`.
+For example, `docker exec -it bart bart.sh backup`, `docker exec -it bart bart.sh backup ldap`

 Restore_container can be called as `docker exec -it bart restore_container.sh`.

+LDAP Backup support has been added.

 Alfresco BART - Backup and Recovery Tool
 ========================================